SDGs: A universal call to end poverty, protect the planet and ensure all people enjoy peace and prosperity

 ISGlobal 2020-2030 Strategy to contribute to the achievement of the 2030 Agenda

-In June 2020, ISGlobal started an internal participatory process aimed at establishing ISGlobal's priorities with respect to the 2030 Agenda.
-The result was an institutional strategy on SDGs 2020-2030, which is expected to be adopted in 2021.
+In June 2020, an internal participatory process was launched to set ISGlobal's direction and priorities with regard to the 2030 Agenda through the development of the corporate strategy on SDGs 2020-2030, which was launched in November 2021.

 www.un.org/sustainabledevelopment; www.undp.org/content/undp/es/home/sustainable-development-goals; www.who.int/topics/sustainable-development-goals/test/sdg-banner.jpg; Nilsson, Griggs and Visbeck, Nature, 2016.